The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 The House of Lords in White v Chief Constable of South Yorkshire Police clarified that rescuers are not a special category of primary victim.
 If the claimant was a rescuer who went to the aid of others involved in an accident, they will only be defined as a primary victim if they were, or reasonably believed themselves to be, in danger.
 If a rescuer does not meet this test, then they will be classified as a secondary victim and will therefore need to satisfy the control mechanisms before they can recover damages for psychiatric injury.

-Lord Oliver in Alcock also suggested primary victims include claimants who involuntarily caused the death or injury of a third party b
+Lord Oliver in Alcock also suggested primary victims include claimants who involuntarily caused the death or injury of a third party because of the defendant’s negligence or reasonably believed that they had done so.
+Again, it is doubtful whether this distinct category has survived White.
+In Hunter v British Coal, the court refused compensation to a claimant who

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.